 I practiced with a few extras on a paper plate so I was sure they wouldn’t pop off the cabinet wall.
 That would be a huge bummer.
 So you can see I got out my glue gun and got to work.

 Word of Caution: for the last few projects I’ve used a high temp glue gun because the gun is bigger.
-I’ll spare you the pictures of my very deep blisters.
+I’ll spare you the pictures of my ugly blisters.
 A few times the beads slipped and that hot glue stuck to my fingers.
-I was going to try and make a cute video of this project but don’t have anything to hold my camera at the right angle.
-Had I been doing video there would be some definite editing of me cussing as I hopped around trying to free my fingers of the glue.
-Thus, the cold bowl of water in the supply list.
-Seriously, it was bad, so use low-temp glue guns, please.
-Got it?
-Ok, good, I feel better now 🙂
+Thus, the cold bowl of water in the supply list 🙂

 Oh look at that, my ring finger before the injury.
 I think my fingerprint might actually be altered LOL